-The park is home to North America’s highest peak, the eponymous Denali mountain.
-This snow-capped giant is not a force to be trifled with ”“ steep vertical climbs, extreme cold that can freeze humans in an instant, and a lack of man-made trails can easily spell danger for the unwary traveler, but don’t worry.
+The park is home to North America’s highest peak, the eponymous Denali Mountain.
+This snow-capped giant is not a force to be trifled with steep vertical climbs, extreme cold that can freeze humans instantly, and a lack of man-made trails can easily spell danger for the unwary traveler, but don’t worry.

 Here’s everything you need to know about one of the best places to visit in Alaska.

 - The best Denali hiking tours

 - 2. Denali: 5-Hour Guided Wilderness Hiking Tour

 - How many hiking trails are in Denali National Park?

 - What should you expect while hiking Denali?